p3p31v/Master-Thesis/README.md

-# TFM
+# Master Thesis
-Trabajo Fin De Master
+The influence of resonant and non-resonant modes in the exciton dynamics